Castel Merle: Importance

-Castel Merle was one of the most densely populated Paleolithic areas found so far, populated first by the Neanderthalers and then by direct ancestors of modern man.
+Castel Merle was one of the most densely populated Paleolithic areas found so far, populated first by Neanderthals and then by direct ancestors of modern man.
 Many of the shelters contained decorated rocks (paintings and engravings.

 Castel Merle was one of the first sites where sieving of the excavations was done, resulting in the findings of many very small objects.
 Different shelters here revealed thousands of beads, pearls intended for necklaces or clothing.
 These were made from various materials, including soapstone, bone, shells, mammoth ivory and teeth (animal and human).
 Many of these materials were imported over long distances, at least 100 km for the shells, and perhaps even from current-day Germany for the ivory.
 No burials were found here.

 Location

 Between Lascaux and Les Eyzies, in the heartland of the prehistoric rock caves and shelters of the Vézère valley, lies a small tributary valley, the Vallon des Roches.
 The small river runs for some 300 m between two rock faces, and on each side six rock shelters have been found and prehistoric remains unearthed during excavations.
 The shelters on the left side of the river are open to the public, and the plain in between the rocks houses a small museum.
 The museum holds, apart from many prehistoric tools, some remains of necklaces with adornments made from mammoth ivory, and a few engraved rocks.